XN0R1/Fa-e/README.md

-take it away i'm not greedy  //  Забери это, я не жадный.
+take it away i'm not greedy  //